cliu212/cliu212.github.io/_pages/about.md

 **Research Interests:** My research focuses on the theoretical foundation of deep learning optimization and of its acceleration.
 I am enthusiastic in theoretically understanding the dynamics of neural network training, and the mechanisms behind.
 My recent research effort has been devoted to finding fundamental properties of neural networks and/or algorithms that are responsible for the practical fast training.
 By doing so, we were able to establish optimization theories and develop accelerated algorithms for neural networks.
 I am also interested in the connections between optimization and generalization performance of neural networks.

-*I will join the job market for a faculty position that starts at 2024 Fall.*
+*I will join the job market for a faculty position that starts in 2024 Fall.*

 <a name="news"></a>